 What is a Mexican mocha?

 A caffè mocha (a coffee creation which is similar to a drink called a mochaccino, the cappuccino version) is traditionally defined as espresso, chocolate and hot milk; it’s a chocolate-flavored variant of the standard caffè latte.
 Mexican chocolate gives this coffee drink a special twist, as the chocolate normally used is a chocolate syrup.

 Make your own chocolatey latte with espresso or strongly brewed coffee, Mexican chocolate and milk.
-Plus: An alternate method for making latte foam with a glass jar!

 - 2 shots of espresso or 1/3 cup strongly brewed coffee

 - 2 tablespoons chopped Mexican tablet chocolate (such as Abuelita or Ibarra)

 - Brew two shots of espresso or 1/3 cup of strongly brewed coffee.
 Set aside.

 - Finely chop two tablespoons of Mexican chocolate (you can also use a cheese grater if you’re not confident with a knife) and add to the coffee.
 Stir to dissolve.